sparticlesteve/cori-intml-examples/README.md

 the single-node training tasks out to your cluster.
 One can then interactively query and monitor the status of the tasks via the AsyncResult objects as shown in the notebooks.

+## Interactive widgets for distributed HPO

+Finally, we have two examples that show how one can incorporate interactive widgets for live monitoring of hyper-parameter training tasks:

+- DistWidgetHPO_mnist.ipynb
+- DistWidgetHPO_rpv.ipynb

+Note these are still quite experimental and under development.